abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map-in-domain-driven-design.md

 ## Partnership

-This kind of integration is mostly based on connection between teams.
+This kind of integration is mostly based on connections between teams.
 They cooperate together to have a clear contract that defines the connection between the *Bounded Contexts*.